RedCatstone/Dont-connect-3/README.md

 ## Features
 - **Multiple Gamemodes:** Endless, Hardcore (no mistakes) and Find Last.
-- **Daily Challenges** for each Mode.
-- **Medals** for each mode.
-Earn them by getting faster times, or further levels!
+- **Daily Challenges** and **Medals** for each Mode.
+Medals are earned by getting a new highest level, or by beating timed modes faster!
 - **Custom games**
-- All grids are **randomly generated** (procedual).
-If you liked a set of levels, you can play them again by replaying the same Seed!
+- All levelgrids are **randomly generated** (procedual).
+Which means that you can replay a level set by replaying the same seed!
-- This is a web game build fully without any frameworks, which means that it should be very fast and lightweight ~300kb.
+- This is a vanilla js web game.
+I tried to keep it small so its ~300kb big.
+It could be smaller by minifying the code and further reducing the 180kb sounds, but its good enough.

-licensed under the **MIT License**.
+licensed under the **GNU General Public License v3.0**.